-Amazon eyeing three Seattle spots for new warehouses, documents show
+Amazon is eyeing three Seattle spots for new warehouses, documents show

 The plans, though, sparked alarm among mass-transit and affordable-housing advocates who are concerned that Amazon’s proposals for warehouses near the Mount Baker Light Rail Station on Rainier Avenue South could snap up land they say would be better used for housing.

-Those plans propose replacing the Lowe’s home improvement store and adjoining Pepsi plant just north of the light rail station with two small-scale warehouses spanning 220,000 square feet on 23 acres of land.
+Those plans propose replacing the Lowe’s home improvement store and adjoining Pepsi plant just north of the light-rail station with two small-scale warehouses spanning 220,000 square feet on 23 acres of land.

 Neither Lowe’s nor PepsiCo immediately responded to questions about whether they are planning to shut down those active operations.